USPS' long-awaited new mail truck makes its debut to rave reviews from carriers

 The current postal vehicles — the Grumman Long Life Vehicle, dating to 1987 — have made good on their name, outlasting their projected 25-year lifespan.
 But they're well overdue for replacement.

 Even tall postal carriers can stand up without bonking their heads and walk from front to back to retrieve packages.
-For safety, they have airbags, 360-degree cameras, blind-spot monitoring, collision sensors and anti-lock brakes — all of which are missing on the Grummans.
+For safety, the vehicles have airbags, 360-degree cameras, blind-spot monitoring, collision sensors and anti-lock brakes — all of which are missing on the Grummans.

-The new trucks also have a feature that became common in most cars more than six decades ago — air conditioning.
+The new trucks also feature something common in most cars for more than six decades: air conditioning.
 And that's key for drivers in the Deep South, the desert Southwest and other areas with scorching summers.

 “I promise you, it felt like heaven blowing in my face,” Stonum said of her first experience working in an air-conditioned truck.

-Richard Burton, another driver, said he appreciates the larger payload area, which can accommodate bigger packages, and the fact that he can stand up and doesn't have to crouch, helping him avoid back pain.
+Richard Burton, another driver, said he appreciates the larger payload area, which can accommodate bigger packages, and the fact that he doesn't have to crouch, helping him avoid back pain.
 The old trucks also had a habit of breaking down in traffic, he added.

 “We’re excited now to be at the point where they’re starting to hit the streets,” Renfroe said.